KylerAKAnderson/muver/docs/manual.md

-# muver
+# MuVer
-muver is an analytical framework developed to improve sensitivity and increase accuracy in mutation identification from high-throughput sequencing data. muver provides significantly increased accuracy in challenging genomic contexts, including low complexity repetitive sequences.
-The muver framework has been applied to data from mutation accumulation experiments in yeast.
+MuVer is an analytical framework developed to improve sensitivity and increase accuracy in mutation identification from high-throughput sequencing data.
+MuVer provides significantly increased accuracy in challenging genomic contexts, including low complexity repetitive sequences.
+The MuVer framework has been applied to data from mutation accumulation experiments in yeast.

 ## Requirements
-muver was developed using Python 3.7.6.
-In addition to requirements specified in setup.py, muver requires installation of the following tools:
+MuVer was developed using Python 2.7.18, and is maintained on Python 3.7.6.
+In addition to requirements specified in setup.py, MuVer requires installation of the following tools:
 * [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 * [GATK, version 3.7-0](https://software.broadinstitute.org/gatk/download/)
 * [picard](https://broadinstitute.github.io/picard/)
 * [samtools](http://www.htslib.org/download/)

 ## Installation
 After download, nagivate to the muver directory.
-Proper function of muver requires the paths to depencies to be set.
+Proper function of MuVer requires the paths to depencies to be set.
 To do this, manually set the paths in `paths.cfg` using a text editor.

 After the correct paths have been set, install muver with the following command: